+'''

-rauc status [--output-format=<format>]
+rauc status [--detailed] [--output-format=<format>]

+'''

 You can choose the output style of RAUC status depending on your needs.
-By default it will print a human readable representation of your system.
+By default it will print a human readable representation of your system's most important properties.
 Alternatively you can obtain a shell-parsable description, or a JSON representation of the system status.
+If more information is needed such as the slots' status add the command line option --detailed.